 Appellation: Vi de Taula.

-Depending on the year but usually made in stainless steel, part de-stemmed, with some whole bunches sandwiched into layers of juice, with one week on the skins, then matured in stainless steel, usually bottled after 9 months unfined, unfiltered.
-Nothing added, nothing taken.
+Depends on the year, but usually it’s the fist fruit to be harvested by hand into small crates, part de-stemmed, with some whole bunches sandwiched into layers of juice, fermented with just one week on the skins, in stainless steel, with natural yeasts, put back in stainless for a few week, then moved to mature in old french oak barriques from the Cognac region, and usually bottled after 9 months unfined, unfiltered, unsulphured from start to finish.

 Vintage Notes 2014